 - The Dwarf Blue Bamboo, Bambusa chungii ‘Barballata’, is not the dwarf that we thought it was going to be!
 It is probably 5-10′ taller than the Asian Lemon Bamboo so it is closer to 40 feet tall.
 The new canes are covered in a light blue powder-like coating that gives it the really distinctive light coloring.
 You can see here that it really stands out.

-Establishing clumping bamboo in your garden will require patience.
+Establishing and growing clumping bamboo in your garden will require patience.
 The old saying for this plant is that “it sleeps, creeps, and leaps,” meaning that the first year it is planted most of the growth is happening in the root system below ground, the second year shows more shoots and new growth, and the third year will reward you with a plant that fills in solidly.
 If you are looking for an instant effect you can do so by purchasing larger plants, but it will cost you a pretty penny.

 You may have noticed that bamboo has become popular in a variety of uses for the past few years.
 Everything from bamboo utensils, to towels, to flooring can be found for sale.
 Bamboo is considered a a very sustainable material because of its quick growth and ability to regrow quickly when harvested.
 A 30′ tall bamboo cane can replace itself in one year while it would take many years for a pine tree to do the same.